Toggle Menu

 Attendant: I’d like to submit my traveler report for Lawrence Cobb.

-Cash Register: I’m ready to capture your report.
+C.A.S.H.: I am ready to capture your report.

-That’s the end of my report, Cash.
+That’s the end of my report, C.A.S.H..

-Attendant: Yeah, probably time we requested a second freezer.
+Attendant: Yeah, it’s probably time we requested a second freezer.
 34 varieties of microwavable burritos is just about all we have room for.

 Mechanic: Looks like you’re not up to 35 varieties just yet, bud.